 Oregon Private College Week

-Ten private, independent, nonprofit colleges will each host three, 80-minute virtual visit experiences over this 5-day span (see the schedule below).
-During these virtual sessions, each college will offer an informational presentation about admissions, financial aid, and academic programs.
+Oregon Private College Week (OPCW) 2020 was held Monday, July 27-Friday, July 31.
+Ten private, independent, nonprofit colleges each hosted three, 80-minute virtual visit experiences over this 5-day span.
+During these virtual sessions, each college offered an informational presentation about admissions, financial aid, and academic programs.
+Thank you to all who participated!
+Stay tuned to this webpage for information about OPCW 2021 and click here to join our OPCW email list.

 Curious about how Oregon’s private colleges are adjusting their admissions processes in response to COVID-19?